petbrueck/sursol/README.md

 - `sursol para`  detects all Survey Solutions Version folders in the specified working directory, appends all para data versions and creates descriptive statistics for each interview.
 - `sursol import` imports tabular data exported by Survey Solutions.
 - `sursol getcomm` merges all comments left at all questions during the interview process to the data files.
+- `sursol mscrelab` creates new variable label for multi-select questions for which category value title was not fully displayed in original variable label.

 ### Translation Management
 - `sursol transcheck` compares translation against original text to identify software-related misalignments.